jspacco/knoxel/README.md

         * https://www.pixilart.com/draw/16x16-b3bc604165f0096
         * my red, pink are probably wrong?
 * clicking should reveal the names of textures somehow
+    * steal the code for voxel-voila to add the div for us
 * grid outline of the whole thing that we just dropped into place as debugging
 * draw text onto the screen anywhere? what else can we do with voxel?
     * check @deathcap's fork, it seems more up to date than maxogden